Servideska/HPC/doc.zih.tu-dresden.de/docs/application/overview.md

   for Information Services and HPC (ZIH) at TU Dresden.

-- The authors are grateful to the Center for Information Services and High Performance Computing [Zentrum für Informationsdienste und Hochleistungsrechnen (ZIH)] at TU Dresden for providing its facilities for high throughput calculations.
+- The authors are grateful to the Center for Information Services and High Performance Computing [Zentrum fuer Informationsdienste und Hochleistungsrechnen (ZIH)] at TU Dresden for providing its facilities for high throughput calculations.